Nowa Cerkiew, Tczew County

 Nowa Cerkiew is a village in the administrative district of Gmina Morzeszczyn, within Tczew County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 4 km north-west of Morzeszczyn, 27 km south of Tczew, and 56 km south of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

 Nowa Cerkiew was a private church village of the monastery in Pelplin, administratively located in the Tczew County in the Pomeranian Voivodeship of the Kingdom of Poland.

 Transport

 The Polish A1 motorway runs nearby, west of the village.